abdoulaye-tnd/tandian/books/gameofwork.md

-## Feedback
+## IV.
+FEEDBACK

-> When performance is measured, performance improves.
-When performance is measured and reported back, the rate of improvement accelerates -- Thomas S. Monson
+> - When performance is measured, performance improves.When performance is measured and reported back, the rate of improvement accelerates -- Thomas S. Monson

-> What do you think would happen if a head coach approached his team in the locker room before an NFL playoff game and handed the quarterback a piece of paper listing one hundred plays in sequence, saying, "These are the plays I want you guys to execute, in the exact order listed on the paper"
+> What do you think would happen if a head coach approached his team in the locker room before an NFL playoff game and handed the quarterback a piece of paper listing one hundred plays in sequence, saying, "These are the plays I want you guys to execute, in the exact order listed on the paper".
 Do you think any of the player would object ?
 Of course they would, all of them.
 They would think the coach was insane.
 Why ?
 In order for the best possible play to be called in any given situation, it is imperative that the person calling the play have feedback from   the last play, or the last several plays.
+{:.lead}

 - Increasing the frequency of feedback improves the quality and quantity of performance.
 - If you having a difficult time managing your labor resource and you're measuring it monthly, then go to a weekly measurement.
 It will improve
 - When feedback is illustrated on charts and graph, the impact is even greater
 - Graph data are easier to digest

-**Feedback can never become too frequent, as long as it is honest and positive
+**Feedback can never become too frequent, as long as it is honest and positive**

-## Choice
+## V. CHOICE

 > Work consists of whatever a body is obliged to do, and play consists of whatever a body is not obliged to do.